 You can’t turn a blind eye to what your competitors are doing, since their customers are your most likely prospects.
 Monitoring your competitors with social listening tools on social shows you where you can take a page from their book, or what parts of your business you should promote in order to win over their unsatisfied customers.
 Your competitors’ customers can teach you more about your own, too.
 Learn from your competitors’ mistakes and take proactive measures to avoid them and retain more customers.

 You can’t foster customer loyalty just by putting out fires.
 You need to focus on the bigger picture and take little steps to get there.
 Customers aren’t impressed when a business responds to their support question — they expect it.
 You need to respond immediately, thoughtfully, and consistently — and not just when you’re reached out to directly.
 Stay actively engaged in your customers’ social media conversations.
 This means not only offering support, but also liking, commenting and sharing User Generated Content (UGC) that mentions your brand.
 This can prove to customers that you’re authentic and you care about them.
 It also encourages them to keep posting about your brand.

 Read also: Tips for social listening success

 Social media is more than a broadcasting platform.
 It’s a channel that connects you with their existing customers and gives you access to new ones.
 Your online reputation is built one customer interaction at a time, and millions are occurring every second on social media.
-That might sound overwhelming to manage, but there are tools out there that make it simple and easy.
+That might sound overwhelming to manage, but there are social listening tools out there that make it simple and easy.
 See for yourself!
 Try out BirdEye for free and start listening to your customers on social media platforms, keep an eye on your competition, and get all the insights that you need to win loyal customers.